eda-ricercatore/gulyas-scripts/notes/python.md

 + memory debugging
 + software profiling \cite[Chapter 16, pp. 341]{Hetland2005}

 Software testing, verification, and validation should be performed with respect to
-	satisfying the requirements and specifications of the software
-	\cite[Chapter 16, pp. 342]{Hetland2005}.
+	satisfying the requirements and specifications of the software (i.e., software requirements specification) \cite[Chapter 16, pp. 342]{Hetland2005}.